 - Allow the Cloudera Manager Server host to have uniform SSH access on the same port to all hosts.
-See Networking and Security Requirements on page 13 for further information. - All hosts must have access to standard package repositories and either archive.cloudera.com or a local repository with the required installation files. - Installation Path C Manual Installation Using Cloudera Manager Tarballs on page 148 you install the Oracle JDK, Cloudera Manager Server, and Cloudera Manager Agent software using tarballs and use Cloudera Manager to automate installation of CDH and managed service software as parcels.
+See CDH and Cloudera Manager Networking and Security Requirements for further information. - All hosts must have access to standard package repositories and either archive.cloudera.com or a local repository with the required installation files. - Installation Path C Manual Installation Using Cloudera Manager Tarballs on page 149 you install the Oracle JDK, Cloudera Manager Server, and Cloudera Manager Agent software using tarballs and use Cloudera Manager to automate installation of CDH and managed service software as parcels.